Jagadeesh-Akkinenii/AlgoBullsAssignment/README.md

 were exported from Postman.

-I will be stopping this here for now, I will be adding more details and update the instruction and I will also be adding comments to the codes by 10:00 PM 16th February,2023 as I did not expect it to take this long to code.
+I will be stopping this here for now, I will be adding more details and update the instruction.
+I will also be adding comments to the codes by 10:00 PM of 16th February,2023 as I did not expect it to take this long to code.

 Feel free to test out these code.